Ainissa Ramirez

-Ainissa Ramirez is an American materials scientist and science communicator.
+Ainissa Ramirez (born 1969) is an American materials scientist and science communicator.
+She focuses on making science education content accessible to the general public through a variety avenues such as public programming, talks, books and podcasts.
+She is the author of The Alchemy of Us (2021) and Spark: Jim West's Electrifying Adventures in Creating the Microphone (2025).
+She also hosts the short-form podcast, Science Underground.

 Early life and education

 Ramirez credits watching the PBS television show 3-2-1 Contact growing up for inspiring her to pursue science, where she saw a young black girl solving problems and enjoying science.
 Ramirez attended an all-girls Catholic high school in Jersey City, New Jersey.
 To prepare to pursue a science degree in college, she took classes in calculus and electrical engineering at Stevens Institute of Technology on Saturdays.

 Ramirez earned a Sc.B. in Materials Science from Brown University in 1990.

 She earned her Ph.D. in Materials Science and Engineering from Stanford University in 1998.
 Her dissertation is titled Mechanisms and effects of wear on amorphous carbon thin films with Robert Sinclair serving as her dissertation adviser.
-As a graduate student, she was a science correspondent for Time magazine’s Washington, D.C. bureau, which inspired her on a pathway for communicating science.
+As a graduate student, she was a science correspondent for Time magazine's Washington, D.C. bureau, which inspired her on a pathway for communicating science.